14 Aug Normal or Common

 If you have health symptoms that you have been told are normal and that you should just learn to live with them, you may need to seek other advice.

 We offer a FREE Health Breakthrough Consultation* where you can sit down with us to talk about your health problem.
-By reading your pulse we’ll diagnose what’s causing your health problems and advise you the best way to treat it using acupuncture, Chinese herbs and diet.
+By reading your pulse we’ll diagnose what’s causing your health problems and advise you the best way to treat it using acupuncture, supplements and diet.

 *This service is provided free by our practitioners.
 There are no conditions and no other paid services subsidise these free appointments.